merchant-prince/laravel-realtime-server/README.md

 ## Usage

-The following is the minimum initialization code needed to create a server with this library.
+This library is meant to be used with the [laravel-realtime-client](https://github.com/merchant-prince/laravel-realtime-client) library.
+The following is the minimum initialization code needed to create a websocket server with this library.

 ```js
 import Redis from "ioredis";